Responsible

 judgment is based entirely on our own perception.
 However if we have a

-assumed, that expectation may have a strong influence on our opinion that
+have assumed, that expectation may have a strong influence on our

-we don't recognize.
-This is sometimes called the "power of suggestion".
+opinion that we don't recognize.
+This is sometimes called the "power of

-It can lead us to false beliefs because we think we have determined
+suggestion".
+It can lead us to false beliefs because we think we have

-something for ourselves when in fact we are just passing on a (possibly
+determined something for ourselves when in fact we are just passing on

-people judge value on the basis of price.
-A friend told me a story of a
+when people judge value on the basis of price.
+A friend told me a story

-shopkeeper who had some knick-knacks that had been priced at two dollars.
+of a shopkeeper who had some knick-knacks that had been priced at two

+dollars.
 Nobody bought them.
-On a whim he raised the price to five dollars.
-To
+On a whim he raised the price to five

-his surprise they sold out quickly.
-Apparently buyers assumed that the
+dollars.
+To his surprise they sold out quickly.
+Apparently buyers

-higher price implied better quality.
-While it is certainly true that
+assumed that the higher price implied better quality.
+While it is

 power in a way that was beneficial to things inside them.
 One of the